vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 1. Click **Add Custom Connector**
 1. Enter a Connector Name (such as *Custom MDM Command*), and enter API authentication details for the payload body and click **OK**
 1. Click **Import Actions**.
 Browse to your modified Postman collection and click **Open**
 1. Click the three dots next to the **Action Name** (*RestartDevice*) and click **Configure**.
-Note the parameters and body that were brought in from the Postman Collection.
-You will not be shown the *aw-tenant-code* but it is there if you provided it in the Collection.
+Note the parameters and body that the import brought in from the Postman Collection.
+Workspace ONE Intelligence will not show you the *aw-tenant-code*, but it is there if you provide it in the collection.
 Click **Cancel**
-1. Click the three dots next to the **Action Name** and click **Test**.
-Replace the **id** value with the serialnumber of an iOS device and click **Test**.
+1. Click the three dots next to the **Action Name** and click ** test**.
+Replace the **id** value with the serial number of an iOS device and click ** test**.
 Ensure the test is successful and you see the device restart.
 1. Optionally, you can repeat the test for the other Custom MDM Commands you'd like to use.

 ## Use the Custom Connector in an Intelligence Automation

-With the custom connector in place, you can now use the connector to trigger custom mdm commands against devices in your environment.
+With the custom connector in place, you can now use the connector to trigger custom MDM commands against devices in your environment.

 > **CAUTION:** When setting up a Workflow, build it with a highly limited filter (<10 devices) and a manual trigger.
 Test and validate expected results *before* automating against your entire fleet!